BigSSL: Exploring the Frontier of Large-Scale Semi-Supervised Learning for Automatic Speech Recognition: Non-ASR Tasks

 \subsection{Non-Semantic Speech (NOSS) Benchmark}

 \textbf{Tasks and Datasets:} The Non-Semantic Speech Benchmark (NOSS) \cite{trill} is a benchmark of speech classification tasks that is used to compare the usefulness of speech representations.
 The benchmark includes a variety of tasks such as speech emotion recognition \cite{cremad, savee}, speaker identification \cite{voxceleb}, and language identification \cite{voxforge}, but specifically excludes tasks that are focused on the meaning of words.
-We follow \cite{frill} and include two health-speech tasks in our representation evaluation: mask detection during speech \cite{compare2020} and environmental human sounds, like coughing and sneezing \cite{esc50}.
+We follow \cite{frill} and include three health-speech tasks in our representation evaluation: mask detection during speech \cite{compare2020}, environmental human sound detection such as coughing and sneezing \cite{esc50} and dementia detection \cite{boller2005dementiabank}.
 Table \ref{tab:noss} describes the datasets.

 \textbf{Evaluation:} We modify the evaluation method described in \cite{trill}.
 For every (model, layer, task) triplet, we train three types linear models using the Scikit-Learn library \cite{sklearn} (logistic regression, balanced logistic regression, linear discriminant analysis).
 Given the model and task, we select the layer and regression method that yields the maximum {dev-set} performance, and report the {test-set} performance of that configuration in table~\ref{table:noss} against previously reported state-of-the-art results.
 In the second block of rows in the table, we present the results of baseline NOSS task evaluations we have conducted using audio representations obtained by methods previously studied in the literature \cite{trill, frill, asremb, yamnet}.